 You will be competent delivering sessions face-to-face or digitally, and you’ll be proactive in your approach to engaging with harder to reach groups.
-You will have a wealth of experience in safely delivering education sessions in outdoor environments, as well as evaluating their impact.
-You will be highly organised with the ability to work both independently and as part of a team.
+You will have a wealth of experience in safely delivering community engagement sessions in outdoor environments, as well as evaluating their impact.
+Excellent interpersonal and communication skills are vital in this role, as is the ability to work both independently and as part of a team.

 The successful candidate will have good natural history knowledge of UK wildlife and habitats, particularly coastal and marine.
 Practical, hands on experience of using digital technology to engage would be beneficial.